The-OpenROAD-Project/OpenROAD/src/utl/README.md

 - Parameters without square brackets `-param2 param2` are required.
 ```

+## Man installation

+The `man` command can be installed optionally as part of the OpenROAD
+binary.
+For more instructions, please refer to [here](../../docs/README.md).

 ### Man

+The `man` command in OpenROAD is similar in functionality to Unix
+(and Unix-like operating systems such as Linux) .
+It is used to
+display the manual pages for various applications, tools and error
+messages.
+These manual pages provide detailed information about how
+to use a particular command or function, along with its syntax and options.

 This can be used for a range of commands in different levels as follows:
 - Level 1: Top-level openroad command (e.g. `man openroad`)